-Phonological learnability deals with the formal properties of phonological grammars when combined with algorithms that attempt to learn the language-specific aspects of those grammars.
-The classical learning task can be outlined as follows: beginning at a pre-determined initial state, the learner is exposed to positive evidence of legal strings and structures from the target language, and its goal is to reach a pre-determined end state, where the grammar will produce or accept all, and only, the target language’s strings and structures.
-In addition, a phonological learner must also acquire a set of language-specific representations for morphemes, words, and so on, and in many cases, the grammar and the representations must be acquired at the same time.
+Phonological learnability deals with the formal properties of phonological languages and grammars, which are combined with algorithms that attempt to learn the language-specific aspects of those grammars.
+The classical learning task can be outlined as follows: Beginning at a predetermined initial state, the learner is exposed to positive evidence of legal strings and structures from the target language, and its goal is to reach a predetermined end state, where the grammar will produce or accept all and only the target language’s strings and structures.
+In addition, a phonological learner must also acquire a set of language-specific representations for morphemes, words and so on—and in many cases, the grammar and the representations must be acquired at the same time.

 Nora C. England